Best drive Defensive & Advance Driving School

 Why Your First Driving Lesson Matters

-• How to move off safely
+How to get out safely

-• Basic road awareness
+Basic road awareness

 1. Meeting Your Instructor

-3. Learning the Car Controls
+3. Understands the Car Controls

-Your instructor will explain:
+Your teacher will explain:

 • Steering wheel